-Sea Lion Sound combines the popular Sea Lion Basin and Sea Lion Show in a 1.5-acre spectacular new exhibit right in the heart of the Zoo.
+Judy and Jerry Kent Family Sea Lion Sound is a 1.5-acre spectacular exhibit right in the heart of the Zoo.
 For the first time anywhere in North America, visitors can walk through an underwater tunnel into the sea lions' habitat to see the animals swimming all around them!

 This $18 million, 1.5 acre exhibit offers a naturalistic setting for the animals in a landscape inspired by the Pacific Northwest coast.

-Enterprise Rent-A-Car Family Sea Lion Landing features a spectacular 35-foot-long underwater viewing tunnel, where visitors can see animals swimming around them.
-This spacious, year-round outdoor pool and habitat features varying depths of water and rocky outcroppings.
+Enterprise Rent-A-Car Family Sea Lion Landing is a spacious, year-round outdoor pool and habitat that features varying depths of water and rocky outcroppings.
 At one end of the pool is a shallow beach where animals can go for sun bathing, feeding and training.
-The water becomes deeper at the other end of the pool, where visitors find an expansive window to watch the sea lions underwater.
-A harbor seal is expected to join the sea lions at Sea Lion Landing later this summer.
+One of the notable features is a spectacular 35-foot-long underwater viewing tunnel, Holekamp Aqua Tunnel, where visitors can see animals swimming around them.
+The water becomes deeper at the other end of the pool, where visitors find an expansive window at the Underwater Cove to watch the sea lions underwater.

 Admission to Sea Lion Landing is free.

 The Lichtenstein Sea Lion Arena, home to the Sea Lion Show, features an 811-seat amphitheater, the large Ann Lux Family Stage, a 40,000-gallon see-through pool, a rock bridge extending into the audience and a high diving platform and slide – all designed to show off the sea lions' natural abilities.
 Audiences will be thrilled by the powerful swimming, flipper walks, balancing acts, and lots of splashing demonstrated by these incredible animals.
 See details on showtimes and prices.